UnclePhilepe/AutofisherMC/README.md

 - Reels in the fish when the bobber moves downward or disappears.
 - Automatically re-casts the fishing rod after reeling in.
 - Logs events such as reeling in and re-casting, including reasons for these actions.
-- Can be stopped gracefully without killing the process, ensuring all actions are logged.
+- Can be stopped without killing the process, ensuring all actions are logged.

 ## Requirements
 - Python 3.8+